Danko-Lab/AlleleHMM/README.md

 ## BinomialTest.bsh
 ### Usage
 ```````
-Perform binomial tests in the genomic regions specified in file B (-b)
+Perform binomial tests in the genomic regions specified in BinomTest_BED file (-b)
-using the mapping location of allele-specific reads in file M (-m) and P (-p)
+using the mapping location of allele-specific reads in file MAT_READ_BED (-m) and PAT_READ_BED (-p)
 Reads need to map to diploid genomes, and then liftOver to the reference genome

 Requirements in current working directory:
-BinomialTestFor_merged_cov.bed.py, FalsePosFor_merged_cov.bed.py
+bedtools, BinomialTestForBed.py, FalsePosForBed.py

-bash BinomialTest.bsh [options] -b <FILE B> -m <FILE M> -p <FILE P>
+bash BinomialTest.bsh [options] -b BinomTest_BED -m MAT_READ_BED -p PAT_READ_BED

 options:
 To get help:
 -h, --help             Show this brief help menu.

 Required options:
--b     BED file B. Path to a bed file containing regions to perform binomial tests
+-b,--BinomTest_BED=PATH    Path to a bed file containing regions to perform binomial tests
--m     BED file M. Path to a bed file containing the mapping location of maternal specific reads (liftOver to reference genome)
+-m,--MAT_READ_BED=PATH     Path to a bed file containing the mapping location of maternal specific reads (liftOver to reference genome)
--p     BED file P. Path to a bed file containing the mapping location of paternal specific reads (liftOver to reference genome)
+-p,--PAT_READ_BED=PATH     Path to a bed file containing the mapping location of paternal specific reads (liftOver to reference genome)

 Optional operations:
--i     BED file I. Path to a bed file containing the mapping location of reads that cannot tell which allele it mapps to
+-i,--IDENTICAL_READ_BED=PATH   Path to a bed file containing the mapping location of reads that cannot tell which allele it mapps to
+-fs,--FDR_SIMS=INT             Number of similation for FDR test [default=20]
+-fc,--FDR_CUTOFF=FLOAT         FDR cut off value [default=0.1]
 -ns                            Non-strand-specific analysis.
 Report hits in file M, P, or I that overlap file B regardless of the strand.
 Strandedness is forced by default. [default=off]
--fs    Number of similation for FDR test [default=20]
--fc    FDR cut off value [default=0.1]
 ```````
 Examples:
 + For strand-specific data such as PRO-seq